 -

-Country-by-Country Reporting (CbCR) in Spain
+Country-by-Country Reporting (CbCR) in Gibraltar

 -